kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 - A ServiceAccount for CoreDNS is created in the `kube-system` namespace.
 - The `coredns` ServiceAccount is bound to the privileges in the `system:coredns` ClusterRole

-- In Kubernetes version 1.21, support for using `kube-dns` with kubeadm is removed.
+- In Kubernetes version 1.21, support for using `kube-dns` with kubeadm was removed.
 You can use CoreDNS with kubeadm even when the related Service is named `kube-dns`.

 ## kubeadm join phases internal design